mozilla/telemetry-airflow/README.md

 - `AWS_ACCESS_KEY_ID` -- The AWS access key ID to spin up the Spark clusters
 - `AWS_SECRET_ACCESS_KEY` -- The AWS secret access key
-- `SPARK_BUCKET` -- The AWS S3 bucket where Spark related files are stored,
-  e.g. `telemetry-spark-emr-2`
-- `AIRFLOW_BUCKET` -- The AWS S3 bucket where airflow specific files are stored,
-  e.g. `telemetry-airflow`
-- `PUBLIC_OUTPUT_BUCKET` -- The AWS S3 bucket where public job results are
-  stored in, e.g. `telemetry-public-analysis-2`
-- `PRIVATE_OUTPUT_BUCKET` -- The AWS S3 bucket where private job results are
-  stored in, e.g. `telemetry-parquet`
 - `AIRFLOW_DATABASE_URL` -- The connection URI for the Airflow database, e.g.
   `mysql://username:password@hostname:port/database`
 - `AIRFLOW_BROKER_URL` -- The connection URI for the Airflow worker queue, e.g.